golang/vscode-go/docs/debugging.md

 This document explains how to debug your Go programs in VS Code.
 The Go debugger is [Delve].
 You can read more about it in the [Delve documentation](https://github.com/go-delve/delve/tree/master/Documentation).

+📣 Integration with the [Delve's native DAP implementation](https://github.com/golang/vscode-go/tree/master/docs/dlv-dap.md) is available for preview.
+Please give it a try and provide feedback!

 ## Overview

 * [Set up](#set-up)